emre/lurker/readme.markdown

 Lurker
 ======
-Lurker is a pythonic mysql wrapper built on the top of python-mySQLdb.
+Lurker is a tiny mysql wrapper built on the top of python-mySQLdb.

-Although existing mysql drivers provides solutions for most of your database needs, they do not have a pythonic/clean API.
-Lurker, a legendary unit of starcraft broodwar, is built to solve that problem.

 Installation
 ======